learnaiwithrafa

 This week

 Open the last three "big AI news" items you saved and never acted on.
 Run each through the one question.
-I would bet at least two of them quietly fail it — and now you can stop feeling behind on things that were never going to change your work.
+I'd bet at least two quietly fail it — and now you can stop feeling behind on things that were never going to change your work.
+Then open Claude, and the next time a task feels heavy, switch up to Opus before you switch off.

 Sources